“When you look at what you call your limitations what exactly are you expecting?

 - Not expecting outcomes removes all the feelings of limitation.

 How It Works: Anytime I feel myself expecting anything I recall my early 20s.
 Having survived a horrendous childhood with no formal education to carry me forward or support from anyone in this world, I did what I always did, I followed my guidance.
 I have consistently received timely guidance from my Spirit Guides and Angels throughout my life.
-They always showed me the truth, along with what I was aligned from and the possibilities.
+They always showed me the truth, what I was aligned with, and the possibilities.
 I took action on those possibilities and success came fast and furious.
 I didn’t know what to expect, I was just in the flow, riding that wave.
 I had no goals or expectations, only endless opportunities that I got to experience.
 I was grateful to get to do this.
 The point is, all because I wasn’t expecting anything it was all working better than I could have done on my own.
 Life is a gift when you live it this way.
 By trusting the flow and being connected you will achieve far more than you ever expected. ~ Linda Deir